 WHY CONDUCT AN INHALATION TOXICITY TEST?

-This non-regulatory test provides a profile of damage to the lining of the human airway at a range of concentrations, resulting in a classification of inhalation toxicity potential.
+This non-regulatory test, also known as a lung irritation test, provides a profile of damage to the lining of the human airway at a range of concentrations, resulting in a classification of inhalation toxicity potential.
 Using the IC75 value, you can also place ingredients or formulations into rank order of irritation potential or compare them against industry benchmarks.

 Inhalation toxicity is defined as the degree to which a test item causes damage